google/WebFundamentals/src/content/en/ilt/pwa/setting-up-the-labs.md

 ### Global settings

-Although not a hard requirement, for general development it can be useful to <a href="tools_for_pwa_developers.md#disablehttpcache">disable the HTTP cache</a>.
+Although not a hard requirement, for general development it can be useful to <a href="tools-for-pwa-developers#disablehttpcache">disable the HTTP cache</a>.

 ## Set up Node and install the lab repository